 It is important to recognise that many victims of discrimination, harassment and bullying do not complain.
 This may be because they hope it will go away, they are embarrassed, they don't want to be seen as a troublemaker, they fear they will be told it was self-provoked, they fear they won't be believed and for many more reasons.
-The most common reasons for not complaining are because the offender is a more senior supervisor, individuals fear for their job security or they do not want to upset colleagues.
+The most common reasons for not complaining are because the offender is a more senior manager, individuals fear for their job security or they do not want to upset colleagues.

 Any complaints about such behaviour must be treated seriously.

-Individuals who are suffering harassment or bullying but who do not wish to make any formal complaints initially should consider speaking to their supervisor or a colleague who they feel they can trust.
+Individuals who are suffering harassment or bullying but who do not wish to make any formal complaints initially should consider speaking to a colleague who they feel they can trust.
 This may help them to gain some perspective of the problem they are facing.
+Those who wish to make a formal complaint should contact their line manager or if this, due to the circumstances, is inappropriate they should contact the director responsible for their business function.